Applying for Financial Aid

 Complete the worksheet based on information from your paycheck records, end-of-January W2s, and last year’s tax documents.
-Once the worksheet is completed, follow the steps listed below to file your FAFSA and your 2013-2014 Financial Aid Annual Form for the upcoming 2014-2015 academic year.
+Once the worksheet is completed, follow the steps listed below to file your FAFSA and your 2014-2015 Financial Aid Annual Form for the upcoming 2014-2015 academic year.
 Filing by the March 15th priority deadline will ensure you are considered for the maximum amount of financial aid.
 Even if you don't have your 2013 taxes filed yet, you can still fill out your FAFSA using estimates and then make a correction to update your FAFSA amounts after your tax return has processed.

 Estimate.
 Don’t Be Late!